Kdyby/Translation/docs/en/index.md

 ### Table structure and configuration

 The table in database has 4 columns:
-- key (like key in your .neon translations, and key, which you write to translate method)
+- `key` (like key in your .neon translations, and key, which you write to translate method)
-- locale: language of message
+- `locale`: language of message
-- message: actual text of message
+- `message`: actual text of message
-- updatedAt: column with datetime of last update.
+- `updatedAt`: column with datetime of last update.
 This one is used for cache invalidation because of Kdyby\Translation's sophisticated caching.

 You can configure names of columns and name of translation table in your database like this